karinazad/drug-response/README.md

 CCLE.sensitivity.signatures <- drugSensitivitySig(CCLE, mDataType="rna", sensitivity.measure="auc_recomputed")
 ```

+## Data Processing

+The above described studies provide statistics of the dose-response curves to compound sensitivity values.
+Here, a summarized sensitivty value Act Area – the area above the fitted dose response curve (1/AUC) is used here along with IC50 – the concentration at which the compound reaches 50% reduction in cell viability, and EC50 – the concentration at which the compound reaches 50% of its maximum reduction in cell viability.

+Mutation data was summarized to binary gene-level variables represented as 0 (wild type) and 1 (mutation).
+Tumor types were one-hot encoded.

 ## Approach

-Given high-dimensionality of both datasets which contain over 17,000 genes (features), an autoencoder was used to obtain the lower-dimensional latent space for gene expression patterns.
+Given high-dimensionality of the datasets which contain expression profile for over 18,000 genes, an autoencoder was used to obtain the lower-dimensional latent space for gene expression patterns.